kyriekevin/LLMs-from-scratch/setup/README.md

     ```

 Because we use pyenv and poetry to manage the environment, so we don't need to double check the python version and dependencies.

+The detailed packages and versions can be found in the [pyproject.toml](../pyproject.toml) file.

 ## Format